geraldofigueiredo/geraldofigueiredo/README.md

-### Hi there 👋, I'm Geraldo!
-Programmer and accordionist in the free time
+## Hi there 👋, I'm Geraldo!
+Senior Software Engineer and lifelong learner

-I am deeply passionate about solving algorithmic problems and specialize in developing REST and GraphQL APIs, primarily using Golang.
-My interests extend beyond technology, as I avidly read articles on platforms like Medium, Quora, and TED, covering a wide range of topics.
-Currently, I am delving into the intricacies of software architecture, design patterns, SOLID principles, and clean code.
-This commitment is geared towards enhancing the quality, readability, and testability of my code.

-Outside the realms of technology, I find joy in playing my accordion—a constant in my routine.
-Over the past six years, I have approached this instrument with great determination, continually evolving within the world of music.

-Alongside my passion for coding and music, I am in the final stages of completing my degree in computer engineering at the [Federal University of Paraíba (UFPB)](https://ufpb.br/).
-Simultaneously, I contribute my skills as a software engineer at [Avenue](https://avenue.us/).
+I am a Senior Software Engineer with a strong focus on backend development, specializing in Golang, Python, and cloud technologies like GCP.
+My professional journey has been defined by creating scalable, data-driven solutions for the financial sector, designing reliable data pipelines, and architecting robust microservices.

+Currently, I work at [Avenue](https://avenue.us/), where I lead the development of investment recommendation systems, focusing on performance, scalability, and delivering tailored solutions for clients.
+My contributions include designing resilient systems, enhancing monitoring with custom dashboards, and driving impactful technological decisions across teams.

+I hold a Bachelor’s degree in Computer Engineering from the [Federal University of Paraíba (UFPB)](https://ufpb.br/), where my thesis focused on advanced customer segmentation using clustering algorithms.
+I am also an avid advocate of clean code, SOLID principles, and software design patterns, continuously refining my craft to deliver high-quality, maintainable solutions.

+Outside work, you can find me exploring music with my accordion or diving into articles about technology, science, and personal growth.
+Let’s connect and collaborate on exciting projects!